EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 ?
 Do you have several commands?
 You can use the following commands: copy and go

+?
+Do you have the command?
+You can use the following commands: copy and go
 ~~~

 All of these phrases are using words like "several" or "3" which quantify how many of something the speaker is interested in.
+The last uses "the" which implies there is just one that is so obvious the system should know which one it is.
 When we implement a solution group handler we take over responsibility for doing the counting, and we're not doing that.

 ### Inspecting Global Criteria
-When a speaker uses a phrase that constrains the solution group in some way, these constraints are added to the arguments and can be inspected:
+When a speaker uses a phrase that constrains the solution group using numeric constraints or "the", these constraints are tracked with the arguments in the solution group handler and can be inspected:

 Let's change our `have_v_1` solution group handler to output these constraints so we can see them: